Strategic planning is a systematic process whereby an organisation defines its strategy and its plans to pursue this strategy.

 What tools are used in strategic planning?

-Tools used in strategic planning include SWOT analysis, McKinsey 7-S, PESTEL, Porter's 5 Forces, Business Model Canvas, Value Chain Analysis, BCG Matrices, Pareto analysis, scenario analysis, 3 Horizons, Gantt Charts, budgets, and the Strategy Scorecard.
+Tools used in strategic planning include SWOT analysis, McKinsey 7-S, PESTEL, Porter's 5 Forces, Business Model Canvas, Value Chain Analysis, BCG Matrices, Pareto analysis, scenario analysis, 3 Horizons, Gantt Charts, budgets, and the Balanced Scorecard.

 How does StratNavApp.com help with strategic planning?